 Hospitals today face rising patient demand but are struggling to increase productivity.
 They need to find ways to maximize efficiency while still encouraging the recent decrease in physician burnout.
 But how?
+Physician scheduling software may be the answer.

 So, what scheduling challenges do hospitalists face unique to their specialty?
 What strategies have others implemented to lighten the scheduling load?
 And most importantly, how can you emulate these industry leaders?